September 4th is celebrated as Macadamia Nut Day and Newspaper Carrier Day.

 Amazon became the second company in the world to be worth over $1 trillion.

 This came just five short weeks after Apple was the first company to reach the same value.

 Mother Teresa was declared a saint by Pope Francis during a ceremony at the Vatican.

 On this day Larry Page and Sergey Brin created Google as a private company in California.
 The first initial public offering wasn't until much later on August 19, 2004.

 International TV game show “Who Wants to Be a Millionaire?” was shown for the first time in the UK starring Chris Tennant.

 It wasn't long before the US caught on to the game and they released their own version on ABC on August 16, 1999.

 American fantasy television series “Xena: Warrior Princess” aired for the first time on NBC in the US.

-Beatrix Potter wrote her first story of Peter Rabbit for her 5-year-old son, Noel Moore.
+Beatrix Potter wrote her first story of Peter Rabbit in the form of a letter for Noel Moore.

 Inventor George Eastman patented camera shutters and trademarked the name “Kodak.”